WilliamRagstad/Projlette/README.md

 The goal is to evolve your programming skills and become a better programmer, as well as having fun!

 ### Play the game on [projlette.com](http://projlette.com)!

+## Development

+The back-end is written in TypeScript running on Deno using the https://deno.land/x/knight framework.
+The front-end is running a React app on Node + TypeScript built with https://bulma.io/ and https://fontawesome.com/v5/icons.